Mill Certificates

 Next Steps

-With certificates organized:
+With certificates organised:

 - Link to inventory - Connect certificates to your stock